adamtow/geocuts/docs/English.md

 # GeoCuts
-GeoCuts automatically runs your shortcuts or sends text messages using your current location.
+GeoCuts automatically runs your shortcuts or sends text messages based on your current location.

 As Cronios introduced a new method for automatically running your shortcuts based on time, GeoCuts does the same for location!

+Imagine some of the things you can now do with GeoCuts:

+- Define a running path to play your favorite songs at key areas or inform your loved ones on your progress.
+- Let you know when you enter an area where you took one of your favorite photos or experienced one of your fondest memories.
+- Automatically run important tasks when you enter or exit a location.

+Each location trigger has its own schedule — hours of operation and active days in the week — and you can configure how often a trigger can run again after being triggered.
+Some ideas:

+- **Arrive at Work**: a location trigger that runs once a day from 7-9 a.m. on the weekdays when you enter your work zone.
+- **Leaving Work**: an exit trigger that runs between 5-7 p.m. on the weekdays when you leave your work zone.
+- **Do Not Disturb**: a trigger that sets DND whenever you are at your favorite movie theater or restaurant.

-You can also create new GeoCuts location triggers from the iOS Share sheet in Maps and Contacts.
+You can also create new GeoCuts location triggers directly from the iOS Share sheet using the GeoCuts Helper shortcut.

 ## Background
 GeoCuts addresses the problem of  automatically running shortcuts based on your location.
 While there are a number of great apps that let you create location triggers -- Find My Friends, Reminders, IFTTT, and Launch Center Pro -- none of them can run a shortcut without you having to tap on a notification banner.